A Cure For Wellness

 Box Office Info:

-In February 2014, Director Gore Verbinski landed a three-year producing and directing deal at New Regency, under his Blink Wink shingle.
+Fresh off of helming one of the biggest box office disasters The Lone Ranger (2013), Director Gore Verbinski landed a three-year producing and directing deal at New Regency, under his Blink Wink shingle in February 2014.
 The first project was an untitled thriller that took place in North Korea with Steve Carell attached, but it was canceled in the wake of the Sony hacks stemmed from the comedy about North Korea The Interview.
 The followup project Verbinski was set to direct was A Cure For Wellness, which then went into production.
-New Regency majority financed the $40 million picture and they partnered with German based Studio Babelsberg, which allowed them to tap numerous German funds for additional coin.
+New Regency majority financed the $38 million picture and they partnered with German based Studio Babelsberg, which allowed them to tap numerous German funds for additional coin.
 The German Federal Film Fund invested $8.8 million, the fund MDM gave $437,000 and Medienboard Berlin-Brandenburg gave $560,000.
 FOX distributed in most markets, as per their output deal with New Regency.

 A Cure For Wellness bowed against The Great Wall and Fist Fight and was expected to open with less than $8 million.
 It tanked with $4,356,941 — placing #10 for the weekend led by holdover The LEGO Batman Movie.
 Even with the dismal opening, A Cure For Wellness was front-loaded and sank 67.8% to $1,401,394 in its second session.
-It was promptly pulled from 2,616 theaters, which is the 2nd largest theater drop on record, behind the 2016 flop Live By Night.
-The domestic run closed with just $8,106,986 — about $4.4 million would be returned after theaters take their percentage of the gross.
+It was promptly pulled from 2,616 theaters, which was the 2nd largest theater drop on record, behind the 2016 flop Live By Night.
+The domestic run closed with just $8,106,986.